The Flash (film): Plot

 After helping Bruce Wayne / Batman and Diana Prince / Wonder Woman stop a robbery in Gotham City, Barry Allen / The Flash revisits his childhood home, where he lived with his parents Nora and Henry, before Henry's wrongful imprisonment for Nora's murder.
-(Note: As depicted in Justice League (2017) and Zack Snyder's Justice League (2021)) On the day of her death, Nora sent Henry to the grocery store for some canned food she forgot to buy, leaving her alone in the kitchen where she was killed by an unidentified assailant.
+(Note: As depicted in Justice League (2017) and Zack Snyder's Justice League (2021)) On the day of her death, Nora sent Henry to pick up groceries she forgot to buy, leaving her alone in the kitchen where she was killed by an unidentified assailant.
 (Note: Identified off-screen as Eobard Thawne / Reverse-Flash by director Andy Muschietti) Overcome by emotions, Barry accidentally uses the Speed Force to travel back in time to earlier that day.
 Returning to the present, he discusses the incident with Bruce, who warns of the unintended consequences of time travel.
-Despite this, Barry travels to the day of Nora's death and places a can of food in Nora's grocery cart to prevent Henry from leaving the house.
+Despite this, Barry travels to the day of Nora's death and places the missing groceries in Nora's cart to prevent Henry from leaving the house.
 As he returns to the present, Barry is attacked by an unknown speedster and emerges in an alternate 2013 where Nora is alive.
 He encounters his parents and his past self, and realizes this is the day he was struck by lightning and obtained his powers.